 “… most Americans oppose this law, and most Washingtonians oppose the individual mandate,” says Dr. Stark.
 “They believe, rightly, that the law will result in higher costs, fewer choices, and worse care for them and their families.”

-He cites a KING 5 poll in Washington state that shows 64 percent of respondents opposed the individual health insurance mandate, and nearly half dislike the entire ACA.
+He cited a KING5 poll in Washington state that showed 64 percent of respondents opposed the individual health insurance mandate, and nearly half disliked the entire ACA.

 Dr. Stark co-founded the open-heart surgery program at Overlake Hospital in Bellevue, and authored the book: “The Patient-Centered Solution, Out Health Care Crisis, How It Happened, and How We Can Fix It.”

 WPC Op-Ed articles are published on The Biz Coach here.